Home » computer engineering » Types of network topology in computer system

 Advantages of ring topology

-1. Each device receives equal access to network communication.
+1. Each device gains equal opportunity to transmit data.

 Disadvantages of ring topology

-2. Adding new devices may interrupt the network temporarily.
+2. Adding or removing devices interrupts network operation temporarily.

 Star topology in computer networks